-In order to enhance the security of your account, Swan has replaced password logins with secure one-time passcodes that are emailed to you.
+To enhance the security of your account, Swan replaced username and password logins with secure one-time passcodes that are emailed to you.

 One-time passcodes are an industry-leading security standard that prevents unauthorized access to your account by hackers who may have obtained your password on another site.